 Daniel Robertson described Ballydarton as "My beautiful, my own Ballydarton...my pride."

-Ballydarton was built in the early 19th Century.
+Ballydarton was built in the 1830’s.
 It is a Tudor revival country house built of granite ashlar and designed by renowned architect Daniel Robertson.
 Robertson was known for Dunleckney Manor, Lisnavagh and Mount Leinster Lodge in Carlow as well as his work in Powerscourt in Wicklow.
 He also did substantial work in Oxford, the most important being Oxford University Press building.

-The house was built by Samuel Watson for his son also called Samuel.
-The Watson Family were renowned for their keen horsemanship, hunting the last wolf in Ireland and writing the rules for Horse Polo as it is played today.
+The house was built by Samuel Watson for his son Samuel (1715-1784).
+The Watson Family were renowned for their keen horsemanship, killing the last wolf in Ireland and writing the rules for Horse Polo as it is played today.

 Robert Watson, the last of the family died in 1906.
 The Smyth family arrived in 1960's and are now in their 3rd generation in Ballydarton House.
 Nestled at the foothills of Mount Leinster it commands outstanding views across the Carlow countryside.